mostafaabdullhuq/ITI-JS-E-Commerce/README.md

 # ITI-JS-E-Commerce
-An eCommerce web application developed by 5 ITI students Using:</br>
+An E-Commerce web application developed by 5 ITI students Using:</br>
 HTML5 , CSS3 , JQuery , Bootstrap5, JavaScript and OOP.</br>
-This page can be considered as a base for any eCommerce applications , as it fits all users requirements.
+This page can be considered as a base for any E-Commerce applications , as it fits all users requirements.

 ## Getting started